-Polling Station: A building, or a portion of a building, rented by a Returning Officer for the taking of the votes of electors on an advance polling day or on Election Day.
+Polling Station: A building, or a portion of a building, rented by a Municipal Returning Officer for the taking of the votes of electors on an advance polling day or on Election Day.

-Returning Office: A building, or a portion of a building, used by a Returning Officer to manage the election in the electoral district.
+Returning Office: A building, or a portion of a building used by a Municipal Returning Officer to manage the election in the electoral region.

-Scrutineer: A person appointed in writing to represent a recognized party or an independent candidate at a polling station.
+Scrutineer: A person appointed in writing to represent a candidate at a polling station.
 Is also known as a candidate representative.
+A candidate may act as their own scrutineer at any polling station.
+In some cases, scrutineers may be appointed by the Municipal Returning Officer when a plebiscite is being conducted.